Reviewed by: Dr. Brian Sullivan

 Understanding Celiac Disease

-Celiac disease is an autoimmune disorder where ingesting gluten leads to damage in the small intestine.
+Celiac disease is an autoimmune disorder in which ingesting gluten leads to damage in the small intestine.
 Gluten is a protein found in wheat, barley, and rye.
 In people with celiac disease, gluten triggers an immune response that attacks the lining of the small intestine, damaging the villi and impairing nutrient absorption.

 Common Symptoms and Diagnosis